 There’s one elephant in the room.
 What if an airline doesn’t make it?

 - United (and Continental which merged into United), Delta (and Northwest which merged into Delta), and American (and US Airways which now controls American) have all been through bankruptcy, some even twice.

 - Frequent flyer programs are the most valuable assets the airlines have.
 If there’s a viable business coming out of bankruptcy, the miles will be protected.

 - Miles have been lost when the airlines themselves haven’t made it. airberlin’s topbonus program was small, not only didn’t airberlin continue but the airline hadn’t been paying for the miles awarded to customers so the loyalty program had too many receivables – a real outlier.

 I’m continuing to earn miles with impunity, with excitement even.
-It’s my own ‘financial’ account where the balances are rising these days.
+It’s my only ‘financial’ account where the balances are rising these days.